Statistics: Graphical Methods

 Histograms

-The patterns may be revealed in large data set of a numerically continuous variable by forming a histogram with them.
-This is constructed by first dividing up the range of variable into several non-overlapping and equal intervals, classes or bins, then counting the number of observations in each.
+The patterns may be revealed in a large data set of a numerically continuous variable by forming a histogram.
+This is constructed by first dividing up the range of the variable into several non-overlapping and equal intervals (also called “classes” or “bins”), then counting the number of observations in each.
 A histogram for all the 98 birth weights in the Simpson (2004) data is shown in Figure 2.
 The area of each histogram block is proportional to the number of subjects in the particular birth-weight category concentration group.
-Thus the total area in the histogram blocks represents the total number of volunteers.
-Relative frequency histograms allow comparison between histograms made up of different numbers of observations which may be useful when studies are compared.
+Thus, the total area in the histogram blocks represents the total number of volunteers.
+Relative frequency histograms, where the y-axis shows the proportion of the observations in each bin rather than an absolute number, allow comparison between histograms made up of different numbers of observations which may be useful when studies are compared.

 The choice of the number of intervals is important.
 Too few intervals and much important information may be smoothed out; too many intervals and the underlying shape will be obscured by a mass of confusing detail.
 It is usual to choose between 5 and 15 intervals, but the correct choice will be based partly on a subjective impression of the resulting histogram.
 Histograms with bins of unequal interval length can be constructed but they are usually best avoided.